three014/qusb/README.md

 **Update 01/15/2025**: Control and Interrupt transfers work!
 With some modifications to the `rusb` crate and the addition of my own `rusb-async` crate, I took advantage of libusb's asynchronous transfer api.

+**Update 01/27/2025**: Mass storage devices work!
+However I haven't figured out how to smoothly allow the OS to unmount the drives, so for now I believe unmounting a drive may slightly corrupt the data on the drive. :D